carltheperson/Safe-Secrets/README.md

 **Personal note** _I used this project to learn my self container orchestration trough Kubernetes.
 I also used it to learn other skills concerning robust full-stack applications._

 The application lets you save your secrets safely by encrypting them.
-Below is an owerview of how it works.
+Below is an overview of how it works.

 Here is the flow of the application: